Our Lady of Peñafrancia: Fluvial Procession

-Fluvial Procession during Penafrancia Festival on the eve of the feast of Our Lady of Penafrancia.
+Fluvial Procession during Peñafrancia Festival on the eve of the image’s feast day.

 A fluvial procession at the end of the novena concludes the feast.
-Following a farewell service at the Metropolitan Cathedral, the images are both carried through the streets and then in a pagoda (the Filipino term for a decorated shrine-barge, usually with more than one tier, used in fluvial processions) on its way back to the minor basilica, where a Pontifical Mass is held.
+Following a farewell Mass at the Metropolitan Cathedral, the images are both carried through the streets and then in a pagoda (the Filipino term for a decorated shrine-barge for fluvial processions, usually with more than one tier) for its return to the minor basilica, where a Pontifical Mass is held.
 Along the route, people shout "¡Viva La Virgen!" while waving handkerchiefs and towels.

-The images of Our Lady and the Divino Rostro are escorted by a large group of devotees, most of whom are aboard colorful paddle boats pulling the pagoda.
-Privileged individuals often join the icons on the pagoda, together with the bishops and officials of Bicol.
-According to tradition, it is believed that having a woman aboard the pagoda during the procession will bring misfortune to those involved.
+The images of the Virgin and the Divino Rostro are escorted by a large group of devotees, many of whom ride colorful paddle boats with the pagoda.
+Privileged individuals join Church and civic officials often ride the pagoda with the icons; female devotees are traditionally not allowed on the pagoda as the Virgin must be the only woman onboard, and doing so will bring misfortune.

 Festival Sunday

-Festival masses held on the Sunday after the Octave of the Nativity of Mary at the Peñafrancia Minor Basilica mark the official termination of the festivities.
+Festival Masses held on the Sunday after the Octave of the Nativity of Mary at the Peñafrancia Minor Basilica mark the official termination of the festivities.
 Masses are held all day long in all the Catholic parishes and diocese cathedrals of the Bicol Region.
 In addition, masses are held in many parts of the country in her honor, organized by local devotees' associations.

 On the Monday following the solemnity the schools that have won the championship as best contingents or bands in the Friday parade hold one final parade - a sort of victory parade - in their communities.

 Changes in the Peñafrancia Fiesta celebration due to the COVID-19 pandemic

-With the ongoing threat of the COVID-19 pandemic in the Philippines, the Archdiocese of Caceres and the Naga City Government reduced the 2020 festivities to comply with minimum health standards enforced nationwide.
+With the ongoing threat of the COVID-19 pandemic in the Philippines, the Archdiocese of Cáceres and the Naga City Government reduced the 2020 festivities to comply with minimum health standards enforced nationwide.

 As such, the following changes were made: